 - Chaussons aux Pêches from That Skinny Chick Can Bake

 - Meyer Lemon Fingerling Potato Salad from Magnolia Days

-- 1 14-16 ounce package all butter, frozen puff pastry, defrosted
+- 14 ounces frozen puff pastry, defrosted

 - 3 medium peaches, peeled and diced